 In this figure, the cyber aspects (1) are the cyber interactions with the PLC such that there is no direct interaction with physical components, such as cooling fans or the tank.
 This involves laptops that can directly connect PLCs, communications with higher-level environments such as the control center and other remote entities, and the PLC's wireless interface that could be based on long- or short-range frequencies.
 In addition, cyber-physical aspects (2) are those that connect cyber and physical aspects.
 The PLC, the actuator, and the sensor, are all cyber-physical aspects due to their direct interactions with the physical world.
 The wireless capabilities of the actuator and the sensor are also considered cyber-physical.
-Finally, the physical aspects are the physical objects that need monitoring and control, i.e. the cooling fans and the tank's temperature.
+Finally, the physical aspects are the physical objects that need monitoring and control, i.e., the cooling fans and the tank's temperature.

-A meter is equipped with a diagnostics port that relies on shortrange wireless interface for convenient access by digital meter readers and diagnostics tools [78].
+2) Smart Grid: Fig. 5 shows a typical scenario in smart grids.
+A smart meter is attached to every house to provide utility companies with more accurate electricity consumption data and customers with convenient way to track their usage information.
+A smart meter interfaces a house's appliances and home energy management systems on the one hand, and interfaces with data collectors on the other.
+Wireless communications are the most common means to communicate with collectors, although wired communications, such as power line communications, are also available.
+A meter is equipped with a diagnostics port that relies on short-range wireless interface for convenient access by digital meter readers and diagnostics tools [79].
 The smart meter sends the measurements to a collector that aggregates all meters' data in a designated neighborhood.
 The collector sends the aggregated data to a distribution control center managed by the utility company.
-In particular, to the AMI headend server that stores the meters' data and shares the stored data with the Meter Data Management System (MDMS) that manages the data with other systems such as demand response systems, historians, and billing systems.
+In particular, the data is sent to the AMI headend server that stores the meters' data and shares it with the meter data management system that manages the data with other systems such as demand response systems, historians, and billing systems.
 The headend can connect/disconnect services by remotely sending commands to the meters.
 This feature is a double-edged sword such that it is very efficient way to control services, yet it could be exploited to launch large-scale blackouts by remotely controlling a large number of smart meters.